 The department was established in 2015 by founding chair Debbie C. Thurmond, Ph.D., Chan Soon-Shiong Shapiro Distinguished Chair in Diabetes and director of the Arthur Riggs Diabetes and Metabolism Research Institute.
 Since March 2023, the department has been chaired by Adolfo Garcia-Ocana, Ph.D., Ruth B. & Robert K. Lanman Endowed Chair in Gene Regulation & Drug Discovery Research.

-Operating within the Arthur Riggs Diabetes and Metabolism Research Institute at City of Hope, our multidisciplinary team incorporates expertise in molecular and cellular biology, physiology, biochemistry and pharmacology.
-Our scientists have earned grant support from the National Institutes of Health, JDRF, the American Diabetes Association and the American Heart Association.
+Operating within the Riggs Institute at City of Hope, our multidisciplinary team incorporates expertise in molecular and cellular biology, physiology, biochemistry and pharmacology.
+Our scientists have received grant support from the National Institutes of Health, JDRF, the American Diabetes Association and the American Heart Association.
 As a hub for research, we also are proudly funded by The Wanek Family Project

-One key priority in our department is spanning from the laboratory to translational research.
-Collaboration is key for us — within the department, within the Arthur Riggs Diabetes and Metabolism Research Institute and within City of Hope, as well as with colleagues at other academic medical centers.
+One of our key priorities is to bridge the gap between the laboratory to translational research.
+Collaboration is key for us — within the department, within the Riggs Institute and within City of Hope, as well as with colleagues at other academic medical centers.

 A key enabling factor for our team-based strategy is our physical environment.
-All faculty work in open-lab configurations within the Leslie & Susan Gonda (Goldschmied) Diabetes & Genetic Research Building, making it easy to consult and connect.
+All faculty work in open-lab configurations within the Leslie & Susan Gonda (Goldschmied) Diabetes & Genetic Research Center, making it easy to consult and connect.
 And our alliance with our neighbors in City of Hope’s Islet Cell Transplantation Program create special opportunities for our discoveries to improve the health of diabetes patients faster.